Frequently Asked Questions

 - Example course plans from a variety of grade levels, school types, disciplinary approaches, and classroom profiles.

-- A robust online community of educators and experts available to answer questions and share lessons, activities, and instructional strategies.
+- A robust teacher community of educators and experts available to answer questions and share lessons, activities, and instructional strategies.
+Check it out here.

-- Investigations, which are writing activities that help frame some of the big issues tackled in each unit, designed to cultivate critical ELA, research, and persuasive writing skills.
+- Writing activities called Investigations, which help frame some of the big issues tackled in each unit, and are designed to cultivate critical ELA, research, and persuasive writing skills.

-- Videos with captions and transcripts, complex texts, animations, comic books, infographics, interactive classroom activities, leveled readings, audio readings, and more, thus accommodating a variety of learning and instructional styles.
+- Videos with captions and transcripts, complex texts, animations, comic books, graphic biographies, infographics, interactive classroom activities, leveled readings, audio readings, and more, thus accommodating a variety of learning and instructional styles.

 What assessments are included in the course?